R4yGM/Nasa-Apod-Discord-Bot/README.md

 # Nasa-Apod-Discord-Bot
-Discord bot that returns the Astronomy Picture of the Day
+Discord bot that returns the Astronomy Picture of the Day created with DiscordGo and NASA api